CAROL DANKERT-MAURER, LMSW

-Interim Commissioner of Mental Health
+Interim Commissioner of Social Services

 The Department of Mental Health oversees mental disability services for over 48,000 Erie County residents each month through contracts with 42 community based agencies, including the Erie County Medical Center and Erie County Departments of Senior Services, Social Services and Youth Services.
 The Department of Mental Health is administratively responsible for planning, directing, coordinating, and monitoring programs of prevention, treatment and rehabilitation involving mental health, mental retardation-developmental disabilities, problem gambling and, alcohol and substance abuse services.
 A wide range of services and programs are provided within the City of Buffalo and fifteen municipalities throughout Erie County.
 You can contact the Department at 716-858-8530 for additional information and preview a listing of agencies under contract with the Department, along with a brief description on its website.